Real Name | Earl Stevens |

 - How old is E-40?
 E-40 is 57 years old

-- E-40 is currently Married (Tracy Stevens)
+- E-40's relationship status is Married (Tracy Stevens)

 - Where did E-40 go to school?
 E-40 is a graduate of Grambling State University and Vallejo High School